Legacy Society - Seeds for Tomorrow

 Qualified Charitable Distribution (QCD) from an IRA

-If you are 70.5 or older, a required distribution from your IRA is another great way to make a charitable gift to Ann’s Place this year.
+If you are 73.5 or older, a required minimum distribution (RMD) from your IRA is another great way to make a charitable gift to Ann’s Place this year.
 You can give up to $100,000 from your IRA directly to a qualified charitable institution without having to pay income taxes on the money.
 This popular gift option is commonly called the IRA charity rollover, but you may also see it referred to as a qualified charitable distribution, or QCD for short.
 This law no longer has an expiration date so you are free to make annual gifts to Ann’s Place this year and well into the future.

 Charitable Lead Trusts